-- The hazard analysis concludes that there are no hazards requiring a supply-chain-applied control.
-An example might be that you determine and document that the type of food (e.g., raw agricultural commodities such as cocoa beans, coffee beans, and grains) could not be consumed without application of an appropriate control. - You control the hazards requiring a preventive control within your facility,
+- The hazard analysis concludes that no hazards require a supply-chain-applied control.
+An example might be that you determine and document that the type of food (e.g., raw agricultural commodities such as cocoa beans, coffee beans, and grains) could not be consumed without the application of an appropriate control. - You control the hazards requiring a preventive control within your facility,